-- Can be used internally and externally to speed recovery from UTIs
+- Internally and externally to speed recovery from UTIs

 - In a salve for cracked heels

-- One reader swears by using coconut oil to treat yeast infection.
+- Reader tip: try it coconut oil for a yeast infection!
 She suggests soaking a tampon in it and inserting the tampon for a few hours.

 - Naturally clears up cold sores

 - Some people say ingesting coconut oil daily can increase mental alertness

 - As a cloth diaper safe diaper cream (just rub on baby’s bottom)